roundcube/roundcube.github.com/_posts/2024-08-08-introducing-enterprise-support-for-roundcube.md

 tags: announcement
 ---

-today, we are excited to introduce the first official [offering of enterprise support for Roundcube!](https://nextcloud.com/roundcube) It is tailored specifically for mail providers running large instances with thousands to millions of end users.
+Today, we are excited to introduce the first official [offering of enterprise support for Roundcube!](https://nextcloud.com/roundcube) It is tailored specifically for mail providers running large instances with thousands to millions of end users.
 We also offer our services to help businesses,